dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 It is expected that JavaScript handling of vCons in the front end and RESTful interfaces and back end platforms will be used for operations and manipulation of vCons.
 Many media analysis services which will be used with vCons, such as transcription, already use JSON based interfaces.
 For this reason, JSON has been chosen for the initial format binding of vCons and the scope of this document.
+The [CDDL] schema definition for vCon is included in [vCon CDDL Schema](#vcon-cddl-schema) to enable formatting vCOn in either [JSOn] or [CBOR] formats.
-Other bindings (e.g. [CBOR] or [ISOBMFF]) may be consider for vCon in the future in other documents.
+Other bindings may be consider for vCon in the future in other documents.

 Requirements: